microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraGroupMember.md

 This example demonstrates how to retrieve top two groups from Microsoft Entra ID.

-This command gets the top two Group members.

 ### Example 3: Get all members within a group by group ID
 ```powershell
 PS C:\>Get-EntraGroupMember -ObjectId "0a58c57b-a9ae-49a2-824f-8e9cb86d4512" -All $true